sjmulder/within/README.md

 Implementation
 --------------

-Based around a kqueue event loop.
-As many jobs are started as -j allows (1 by default), forking, descending into the given directory and executing the command.
+Based around a select() event loop.
+As many jobs are started as **-j** allows (1 by default), forking, descending into the given directory and executing the command.
 For each job, both standard output and standard error are redirected to a pipe that's read by a 'piper' which adds the 'directory:' prefixes to the output.
 These pipers are effectively coroutines.

 The event loop waits for finished jobs, starting new ones if there are directories left, and for data on the pipes.

+The select() specific code should be fairly easy to swap out.
+Point in case, originally kqueue was used.

 Running
 -------

-Requires an OS with kqueue, e.g. any BSD or macOS but not Linux or Windows.
+Should work with any Unix, including Linux and macOS.

 Mac users can install from
 [my Homebrew tap](https://github.com/sjmulder/homebrew-tap)